karkman/Arcobacter_project/README.md

 ### Antibiotic resistance annotations

 Abricate & Abritamr
-Abritamr has also some species specific point mutations, so if we think to could be relevant, add `--species Campylobacter` to the command.
+Abritamr has also some species specific point mutations, but the closest relative is Campylobacter.
+If we think it could be relevant, add `--species Campylobacter` to the command.
 _Resources: 6 CPU, 10 Gb mem, 2h_

 ```bash